Choosing a Creative Commons licence

 Copyright and licensing are two important considerations when publishing an open access book.
 There are different Creative Commons (CC) licences which allow for your open access book to be used and shared in different ways.
 Sometimes your funder will specify which licence type the open access book must be published under so it is best to check this first.
 In addition, some publishers do not offer all of the various licence types, or they might charge a different rate for the book processing charge (BPC) depending on the licence type you require.
 It is also worth checking who would retain copyright.

-Picking and choosing from these elements gives us the six licence options: CC BY, CC BY-SA, CC BY-ND, CC BY-NC, CC BY-NC-SA, CC BY-NC-ND.
-Creative Commons has created an interactive tool that selects the right licence type for you with just two questions about how you want your work to be used and shared.
+Creative Commons helps to select the right licence type with an interactive tool, based on just two questions about how you want your work to be used and shared.

 Questions to consider2

 The Authors’ Alliance ‘Understanding Open Access’ document is another useful resource to help guide you through the decision-making process.
 It discusses questions such as:

 - How open do you want to make your work?

 - What rights do you want to licence to the public?